 Even today, Pittsburgh still uses a combined sewer system: all grades of water are intermixed and treated to the same level regardless of intended future use.

 In Pittsburgh, for example, the first municipal sewers were built in the late 1800s and routed sewage and stormwater directly into the city’s rivers.
 This dumping was eventually banned, but the sewer system itself stayed much the same.
 Even today, Pittsburgh still uses a combined sewer system: all grades of water are intermixed and treated to the same level, regardless of intended future use.
 Large volumes of relatively clean stormwater and greywater are combined with blackwater, resulting in contamination of the whole amount.
 This water is harder and more energy-intensive to treat than it would have been if kept separate.
 One of the biggest problems with this kind of outdated infrastructure is how easily it overflows.
 As little as one-tenth of an inch of rain can be enough added water to exceed sewer capacity and cause an overflow of untreated sewage into the nearest river.
 When this happens, a combined sewer overflow (CSO) is declared, and residents are advised to avoid contact with river water.
-Since 1995, there have been between six and 16 CSOs declared per year, each lasting between one and 45 days.

 It makes sense, then, that a new strategy should be in order!
 Not only does greywater use help limit sewer overflows, it also makes communities more resilient, as they are less dependent on an outside source of fresh water.
 Unfortunately, few locations allow alternatives such as greywater systems.
 Some commercial buildings in the Pittsburgh region have been able to install these systems, but the Pennsylvania Department of Environmental Protection does not issue permits for residential greywater use.